Why You Need to Visit Our Dental Office Every Six Months

 Jawbone damage, bone decay, swelling, cysts, and tumors can be identified with an x-ray.
 Regular x-rays and bi-annual check-ups are imperative in showing diseases that don’t show symptoms.

 It’s important to be aware of how your lifestyle may impact your dental health.
 Smoking, eating lemons, chewing ice, teeth grinding, brushing too hard, flossing too hard, drinking red wine and drinking coffee can all have negative impacts on your teeth and gums.

 Regular dental check-ups at our dental office allow your dental practitioner to check for damage caused by these types of habits.
 You will learn about lifestyle choices and the effects on your oral health.
 Visiting the dentist will help prevent further damage and assist in maintaining good habits.

 Trips To Our Dental Office Keep Your Teeth Healthy & Happy!

-Visiting our local dental office every six months will help ensure your teeth and gums are healthy.
+Visiting our local dental office Ablantis Dental Office In Encinitas every six months will help ensure your teeth and gums are healthy.
+At Ablantis Dental in Encinitas, California, Dr. Claudia Cortadi and her team are here to give you the personalized care you need to maintain a bright, healthy smile.
+Call 760.334.0128 or book an appointment to learn more now.
 We want to identify any dental health issues before they become serious.
-And we want to teach you how to care of your teeth so that you stay healthy and happy.
+And we want to teach you how to care for your teeth so that you stay healthy and happy.